Vision statement hero image

 In the UK, the new Government has announced a ten-year plan to “fix the NHS”, centred on three important transitions: moving health services from hospital to the community; shifting systems from analogue to digital; and refocusing from treating sickness to health prevention.

-Central to the challenge of creating healthier cities for all is finding solutions for a housing crisis globally as well as in the UK, marked by a severe shortage of affordable and adequate homes, as rising costs outpace incomes, leading to homelessness and substandard living conditions.
+Key to the challenge of creating healthier cities for all is finding solutions to a housing crisis, globally and in the UK, marked by a severe shortage of affordable and adequate homes, as rising costs outpace incomes, leading to homelessness and substandard living conditions.
 Planning reforms, local government reorganisation and devolution offer hope in the UK, so long as health, community building, and sustainable development are not swept to one side in the ‘rush to build’.

-Clearly there is now growing momentum behind driving the transitions towards a healthier city that are community-based, digital and preventative.
+Clearly, there is now growing momentum behind driving the transitions towards a healthier city that are community-based, digital and preventive.
 The new mood in the UK is mirrored internationally.
-How these transitions might be achieved in cities around the world through investment, research, development, planning, design and delivery; and what can those cities learn from each other?
+How can these transitions be achieved in cities through investment, research, development, planning, design and delivery; and what can those cities learn from each other?

 Empowering mayors to promote health